jj-28/GUIGoPiGo/README.md

 ### Tips for Good Performance

--Ensure the room that you plan to test in has adequete lighting.
-The line sensor is extremely sensitive, and lack of adequete lighting will cause the robot to deviate from it's path.
+-Ensure the room that you plan to test in has adequate lighting.
+The line sensor is extremely sensitive, and lack of adequate lighting will cause the robot to deviate from it's path.
 -Make sure that the surface is clean and white, and the lines are black.
 The robot works by detecting raw values from the surface and converting them into absolute values (1 for black, and 0 for white).
 Smudges and dirt will negatively impact performance.

 ## Contributors